StephenDini/WhatKeyWasIT/README.md

 # WhatKeyWasIt
-This program will display keybindings for Corsair products and Microsoft PowetToys Keyboard Manager as a quick, always on top, pop up.
-More program compatability in progress.
+This program will display keybindings for Corsair products and Microsoft PowerToys Keyboard Manager as a quick, always on top, pop up.
+More program compatibility in progress.

 # Depends on
 PyQt5 and pyqtkeybind